 Rule of Thirds Grid

 Rule of Thirds Example: Landscapes

 When taking a picture of a landscape, it’s natural to want to center the horizon in the frame.
 However, pictures often look better if the horizon falls on the upper or lower horizontal dividing line.
 If the focus of your image is on land (i.e. mountains, buildings), the horizon should fall near the upper third and if the focus is the sky (i.e. sunsets, sunrises), the horizon should fall near the lower third.

 Here is an example of the rule of thirds for a landscape photo.
-The focus is on the land area rather than the sky so the bottom two-thirds of the photograph are filled with land and the top third is sky.
+The focus is on the land area rather than the sky so the bottom two-thirds of the photograph is filled with land and the top third is the sky.